control.nyquist_response

 Nyquist response for a system.

 Computes a Nyquist contour for the system over a (optional) frequency range and evaluates the number of net encirclements.
-The curve is computed by evaluating the Nyqist segment along the positive imaginary axis, with a mirror image generated to reflect the negative imaginary axis.
+The curve is computed by evaluating the Nyquist segment along the positive imaginary axis, with a mirror image generated to reflect the negative imaginary axis.
 Poles on or near the imaginary axis are avoided using a small indentation.
 The portion of the Nyquist contour at infinity is not explicitly computed (since it maps to a constant value for any system with a proper transfer function).

 Parameters

-• sysdata (LTI or list of LTI) – List of linear input/output systems (single system is OK).
+List of linear input/output systems (single system is OK).
 Nyquist curves for each system are plotted on the same graph.

-• omega (array_like, optional) – Set of frequencies to be evaluated, in rad/sec.
+Set of frequencies to be evaluated, in rad/sec.

 Returns